A.

 Rule #1

-With most nouns and adjectives with 2 syllables, the stress is on the first syllable.
+With most nouns and adjectives with 2 syllables, the stress is on the

 For example: